Wong-Flo/next-js-ecommerce-store/README.md

-Design and develop an ecommerce store using Next.js.
+Design and develop an e-commerce store using Next.js.
 It should have the following:

 - A Products page (where all the products are listed)
   - Minimum of 4 different products